SelecTree: Tree Detail

 Photo Locations: San Diego, Ventura, Santa Barbara, Goleta, CA, San Luis Obispo, CA and Cal Poly Campus - San Luis Obispo, CA

-Native to Australia.
+Native to Eastern and Northern Australia.

 A Melaleuca quinquenervia in Pismo Beach is registered as a California Big Tree.
 It measures 40 feet high, with a trunk circumference of 167 inches and a crown spread of 37 feet.